 The 6 Cs of deliverability

-Sure, these days we’re all about omnichannel.
-We eat, sleep, rave, and repeat our omnichannel mantra of sending the right messages to the right people, on the right channel at the right time.
+Sure, these days, we’re all about cross-channel.
+We eat, sleep, rave, and repeat our cross-channel mantra of sending the right messages to the right people, on the right channel, at the right time.
 But we’ve never taken off our email crown for a second.

 No matter your familiarity with the subject, deliverability is something you should constantly be considering.
-So, whether deliverability is a new concept to you, has recently become an issue, or something you want to learn more about so that you can maximize your campaign returns, here are the top six things every marketer or communications manager needs to consider.
+So whether deliverability is a new concept to you, something that’s recently become an issue, or something you want to learn more about so that your campaigns and comms are getting the very best return they can, here are the top six things every marketer or communication manager needs to consider.

-1. Consent: the cornerstone of deliverability
+1. Consent is the cornerstone of deliverability

 At Dotdigital, we log something called ConsentInsight, which is all that you need to gain and demonstrate evidence of consent.
 This way, you can be sure to maintain excellent customer relationships, now and in the future.

 2. How deliverability is affected by content

 Your customers and prospects shouldn’t just be content with your content – you want them to be delighted.
 And when we say content, we mean everything from the subject line, the friendly from address, the pre-header preview text, the body text, and even the imagery within your emails.